-Upon written request, leave of absence without pay shall be granted to employees for Union business in accordance with the following provisions:

-- i) In bargaining units with up to 12 members, no more than one (1) employee shall be on leave at any one time.
-In bargaining units with 13 or more members, no more than two (2) employees shall be on leave at any one time. - ii) The Union will give at least four (4) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - v) Permission for such leave will not be unreasonably withheld.
+Upon written request, leave of absence without pay shall be granted to employees for Union business.
+No more than one (1) employee will be granted such leave at any one time.
+The Union will give at least four (4) weeks' written notice where practicable.
+Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request.
+Provided that such leave may be arranged without undue hardship to the normal operations of the Employer.
+Permission for such leave will not be unreasonably withheld.